 Painless email promotion

-Luckily, Mailchimp offers a free RSS Campaign type that will allow you to automatically send an email to your list at a chosen time (when you instruct it to check your RSS feed).
+I use and have used MailChimp for years and highly recommend it!
+Luckily for us, Mailchimp offers a free RSS Campaign type that will allow you to automatically send an email to your list at a chosen time (when you instruct it to check your RSS feed).
 Here again, at least 30 minutes are saved from your blog post promotion time.
 If you’re smart, you’ll make sure to have your post scheduled before your Mailchimp RSS checks.

 In Mailchimp, you will find this option when creating a “Campaign” in the section of the same name.